-The abundance of financial services organizations in New York offers a wide variety of opportunities for hands-on, real-world experience through front and back office internships with:
+The abundance of financial services organizations in the greater New York area offers a wide variety of opportunities for hands-on, real-world experience through front and back office internships with:

 - Asset managers, including hedge funds

 - Finance and accounting departments of operating companies

 - FinTech providers

 - Real estate investors

 - Public accounting firms

 Marquette's ability to identify internships and deliver the program is, in large part, attributable to its large and diverse east coast alumni network.